 What solution can I use to clean and store my contact lenses?

-When having your contact lens test your Optician will recommend a suitable solution for the contact lenses you are prescribed, which they believe will cater to any requirement you may need.
-We would recommend consulting your optician before trying a new solution as each brand will contain different ingredients and typically cater for specific needs, e.g. removal of protein build-up or dry eyes.
+During your contact lens test your Optician will recommend a solution that suits the contact lenses you are prescribed.
+We recommend consulting your Optician before trying any new solution, as each brand contains different ingredients, and typically caters for specific needs (e.g. removal of protein build-up, or relief to dry eyes).

-I am thinking of trying a different lens to see if I like / prefer it
+Can I try a different type of lens to see if it suits me better?

-Do I need to do anything when I am at my Opticians?
+Is there anything I need to do when I visit my Optician?

-We recommend you do two things when you are at your Opticians practice:
+We recommend that you do two things when you visit your Optician’s practice:

-Patients should be automatically given a copy of their prescription after an eye examination (in the same way that your Doctor will give you a copy of your prescription and keep another copy for himself).
-Over time, this will become the norm in the UK.
-For the moment, you typically need to ask your Optician for it.
-Don’t worry if you forget to ask for your prescription, it’s a 1 minute phone-call to request that you be e mailed, faxed or posted a copy of your prescription.
+You should be given a copy of your prescription after each eye examination (just as your Doctor would hand you a copy of your medical prescription, and keep another copy for their records).
+Over time, this will become the normal procedure; at present, however, you need to specifically ask your Optician for it.
+Should you forget about it, it only takes a 1 minute phone call to ask for a copy to be posted, faxed, or emailed to you.

-Actually, if your Optician is playing by the rules, you should already have a copy of your prescription if you have been fitted for a contact lens.
-Article 26 (2) of the UK Opticians Act 1989 effectively says that that all Opticians have a legal obligation to provide the patient with a signed written prescription once the fitting has been completed.
-This means that your Optician should have placed a copy of your prescription in your hand before you walked out of their practice regardless of whether you asked for it or not.
-The exact wording of the clause in the Opticians Act 1989 which you can quote to your Optician is:
+Article 26 (2) of the UK Opticians Act 1989 states that all Opticians have a legal obligation to provide patients with a signed copy of their contact lens prescription once the fitting has been completed.
+This means that your Optician should hand you a copy of your prescription before you walk out of their practice, regardless of whether you ask for it or not.
+The exact wording of the clause in the Opticians Act 1989, which you can quote to your Optician, is:

 “It shall also be his [your Optician’s] duty to give the person whose sight he has tested, immediately following the test, either a signed, written prescription for an optical appliance or a signed, written statement that he does not need to wear or use an optical appliance”.
 Article 26 (2), Opticians Act 1989

-Unfortunately, it’s become customary for patients to have to ask for their prescription before they receive it.
-All you have to do is call your Optician and request that a copy of your prescription be sent to you either via e mail, fax or post.
-Some Opticians are happy to read your prescription to you over the phone.
-If you’re having your prescription read to you over the phone please have in front of you our section “What should be included in a contact lens prescription?”.
-The only time that an Optician can validly refuse to give you a prescription is before the end of the contact lens fitting phase (i.e. whilst you are trying out a new contact lens).
+Unfortunately, many people often have to ask for their prescription before they receive it.
+In case you don’t have your prescription, all you have to do is call your Optician and ask them to send you a copy via e mail, fax or post.
+Some Opticians are happy to read your prescription to you over the phone; in this case, make sure you refer to our “What should be included in a contact lens prescription?” section, to check that you are being provided with all the details you need.

-Your prescription details can be found on your box of contact lenses or on the individual blister packs.
-If you do not have either of these you can call your Optician who will supply you with the correct details.
+You can find your prescription details on your contact lens box, or individual blister packs.
+If you don’t have either of these, contact your Optician to request the correct details.

-Your prescription will be made up of 3–7 values, depending on your requirements.
-Most contact lens prescriptions contain 3 values; the Power (SPH), Base Curve (BC) and Diameter (D).
-However, some prescriptions will contain up to 4 additional values to cater for an Astigmatism and/or Multi-Focal needs.
-These extra values are the Cylinder (CYL), Axis, Extra Power (ADD) and Dominance.
-The table below outlines what each of the values mean:
+Your prescription will include 3 to 7 values, depending on your specific requirements.
+Most contact lens prescriptions contain the Power (SPH), Base Curve (BC) and Diameter (DIA).
+However, some prescriptions may contain up to 4 additional values, to cater for Astigmatism and/or Multi-Focal needs.
+These extra values are the Cylinder (CYL) and Axis, which correct Astigmatism, and the Extra Power (ADD) and Dominance for Multi-Focal lenses.
+The table below outlines what each value means:

-How often do I need to go for a contact lens check-up?
+How often do I need to have a contact lens check-up?

-‘Toric’ and ‘for astigmatism’ contact lenses cater for those who have an astigmatism, which means the cornea is not perfectly spherical.
-Instead the cornea is shaped similar to the back of a spoon, being elongated on one side.
-This causes blurred vision as the eye cannot focus light onto the retina sharply enough.
-The toric lens caters for this and adjusts the focus of the light accordingly.
+Contact lenses that are “for astigmatism” or “toric” cater for those who have an astigmatism.
+This means that, instead of being perfectly spherical, the cornea is shaped similarly to the back of a spoon, being elongated on one side.
+This causes blurred vision, as the eye cannot focus light onto the retina sharply enough.
+Toric lenses provide vision correction by appropriately adjusting the focus of the light.

 Why have I been prescribed a particular brand of contact lenses?

-I wear monthly contact lenses and want to try daily contact lenses (and vice versa)
+I wear monthly contact lenses; can I try wearing daily contact lenses? (or vice versa)

-Your Optician will consider whether to prescribe you monthly or daily contact lenses depending on your requirements.
-It is not always possible to swap from monthly to daily contact lenses and vice versa, as some patients' eyes may not be suitable for the other type of lens.
-If you feel you would benefit from swapping the type of contact lenses you wear we would recommend consulting your optician who will be able to assist you with further advice.
+Your Optician will prescribe you monthly or daily contact lenses depending on your requirements.
+Your eyes may not be suitable for both types of lens, so you may find that it is not possible to swap from monthly to daily contact lenses (or vice versa).
+If you feel you would benefit from changing the type of contact lenses you wear, we recommend that you consult your Optician, as they will be able to assist you with further advice.

-My vision is not as sharp as before, should I change the power?
+My vision is not as sharp as before.
+Does this mean I should change the power?

-*Precise savings may differ depending on the prices you currently pay for your contact lenses and the contact lenses that you wear.
+*The exact amount of your savings may differ, depending on the price you currently pay for your contact lenses and the type of contact lenses that you wear.

-Lenstore.co.uk’s terms and conditions can be found here: Terms & Conditions.
+You can find Lenstore.co.uk’s terms and conditions here: Terms & Conditions.

 Who supplies Lenstore.co.uk with contact lenses and accessories?

-We source all our contact lenses directly from the four major manufacturers; ACUVUE, Bausch & Lomb, CibaVision and CooperVision.
-Our solutions and accessories are also sourced directly from these manufacturers, plus AMO and ALCON who are worldwide specialists in pharmaceutical accessories (Please note: links to the manufacturers websites will open in a new page).
+We source all our contact lenses directly from the five major manufacturers: ACUVUE, Bausch & Lomb, CibaVision, CooperVision and Sauflon.
+We also buy our solutions and accessories directly from these manufacturers, as well as from AMO and ALCON, worldwide specialists in pharmaceutical accessories (Please note: links to the manufacturers’ websites will open in a new page).

-Why should I order from Lenstore.co.uk rather than another internet supplier of contact lenses?
+Why should I order from Lenstore.co.uk rather than another online contact lenses supplier?

-How do I decide which online contact lens supplier to use?
+How do I choose which online contact lens supplier to use?

-Buying contact lenses online is not quite the same as buying a “standard” product such as a book online.
-Here are Lenstore.co.uk’s recommendations of what to look out for when selecting an internet supplier of contact lenses:
+Buying contact lenses online is not quite the same as buying a “standard” product (such as a book or a stationery item).
+If you’re new to buying contact lenses on the internet, this section of our website is definitely worth reading, as it contains our recommendations on what to look out for when selecting your online supplier:

-If you find an internet supplier of contact lenses that fulfils all of the criteria listed above then you should feel comfortable that you are purchasing your contact lenses from a responsible company.
+If your online retailer fulfils all the criteria listed above, you can feel comfortable that you are purchasing your contact lenses from a responsible company.

 Glossary of Contact Lens Terms